yinzilao/tortoise-tts-fastest-docker/README.md

 # Fastest Tortoise Inference

 ### recent updates
+- (`--sampler plms`) plms sampler from stable diffusion, generate more high frequency content then ddim
 - BigVGAN-base is now used in place of Univnet by default. (thank you to @deviandice for the example implementation)
 - `--sampler dpm++2m` is now **fixed**, and actually uses dpm++2m. see [here](https://github.com/152334H/tortoise-tts-fast/issues/2) for more discussion
 - `--kv_cache` is now **fixed**, and produces outputs **identical to the original tortoise repo**.
 It is also enabled by default now because of this.